 Options granted under the Company's 2018 Equity Incentive Plan (the "2018 Plan") and 2017 Stock Option Plan (the "2017 Plan"), as well as restricted shares granted as employee incentives, typically vest over a four-year service period with 25% of the award vesting on the first anniversary of the commencement date and the balance vesting monthly over the remaining three years, unless the award contains specific performance vesting provisions.
 For equity awards issued that have both a performance vesting condition and a services condition, once the performance criteria is achieved, the awards are then subject to a four-year service vesting with 25% of the award vesting on the first anniversary of the performance condition being achieved and the balance vesting monthly over the remaining three years.
+Options granted in January 2021 contained performance conditions related to specified clinical milestones.
 Options granted under the 2018 Plan and 2017 Plan generally expire 10 years from the date of grant.
 For certain senior members of management and directors, the board of directors has approved an alternative vesting schedule.
 Restricted stock units awarded in December 2019 vest over a 3-year service period with 50% of the award vesting one and a half years, or 18 months, from commencement date and the remaining 50% of the award vesting at the end of the third year.
+Restricted stock units awarded in January 2021 contained a performance condition related to specified clinical milestone.